ted-ncg/labs/06-dependency-injection.md

 Modify the `AccountApiController` so that you can return an `Account` from the `AccountRepository`.

+## References

+This reference of annotations might be helpful: http://engineering.pivotal.io/post/must-know-spring-boot-annotations-controllers/

 ## Steps

+1. Run *all* your tests to make sure everything is still working

 1. Modify the `AccountApiController` constructor to take in a *dependency* on `AccountRepository`